brianlam38/Sec-Cheatsheets/Static_Analysis.md

 Benchmark different static analysis tools against the same codebase to test their effectiveness.
 * Look for open-source, static analysis benchmarking tools and test it against known, vulnerable programs (i.e. hackerzon)

+**Challenges of Static Analysis**

+* Making sense of the program (building an accurate program model / design)
+* Making good trade-offs between precision, depth and scalability.
+* Looking for the right set of defects.
+* Presenting easy-to-understand results and errors.
+* Integrating easily with the build system and integrated development environments.

 ## PART 2: Pervasive Problems
 *Pervasive security problems that impact software, regardless of functionality*